llowder/Zwiebelschaler/README.md

-#glowing-octo-ninja
+#Zwiebelschaler
 ==================

 ##About
-The Glowing Octo Ninja (GON) is  designed to make debugging hiera related puppet issues easier.
+Zwiebelschaler, formerly the Glowing Octo Ninja (GON) is  designed to make debugging hiera related puppet issues easier.

-This will get a list of all certnames that the puppet after knows about, then scan your modulepath and find all explicit `hiera()`, `hiera_array()`, and `hiera_hash()` calls and extract the key names.
+This will get a list of all certnames that the puppet after knows about, then scan your modulepath and find all explicit `hiera()`,`hiera_array()`, and `hiera_hash()` calls, as well as all class paramaters, and extract the key names.
 It will then do the same hiera type of hiera lookup for each certificate the master is aware of.

 Since facts are often needed to be able to properly traverse the hiera hierarchy, it can use mcollective, yaml files or json files as the source of these facts when making the lookups.

 ##Usage
 ###Examples and Notes
-When called with no options, it will act the same as if you passed in `-u peadmin`
+When called with no options, it will act the same as if you passed in `-u peadmin` if you use Puppet Enterprise and `-u puppet` otherwise.

 ```
-# ./glowing-octo-ninja
+# ./zwiebel
 Looking up hiera() call values for pe-323-master.domain.tld.
 bar is text
 pe_puppetdb::pe::database::reserved_non_postgresql_memory_in_bytes is nil